psebenick/data-profiling/README.md

   1. Inventory of databases (schemas)
   1. Inventory and metadata of tables within the databases
   1. Inventory and metadata of columns with the tables
-  1. For each column we can then dig into the details ( i.e. distribution of list of values for low cardinality columns)
+  1. For each column we can then dig into the details ( i.e. frequency distribution or list of values for columns)

 Databases Platforms
 -------------------